Conductivity of charge-neutral multicomponent 2D electron-hole system

-where $\varepsilon_{\bf k}=vk$ and $\varepsilon_{\bf p}={\bf p}^2/2m$ are the kinetic energies of Dirac carriers and massive holes (counted from the $\Delta$), respectively.
-Here and below, the momentum $\bf k$ refers to the dispersion of Dirac particles, while $\bf p$ corresponds to the dispersions of massive heavy-hole sector.
+where $\varepsilon_{\bf k}=vk$ and $\varepsilon_{\bf p}={\bf p}^2/2m$ are the kinetic energies of Dirac carriers and massive holes (counted from $\Delta$), respectively.
+Here and below, the momentum $\bf k$ denotes the dispersion of Dirac particles, while $\bf p$ denotes the dispersion of the massive heavy-hole sector.
 Then, the equilibrium particle densities read as